JuliusVai/own-project/README.md

 * The node server file is `/server.js`
 * The index home page is in `/views/index.hbs`
 * Place all static files such as images and CSS in the `static` folder.

-## README

-* Produce a README.md which explains
-  * what the project does
-  * what technologies it uses
-  * how to build it and run it
-  * any unresolved issues the user should be aware of